 The Katherine A. Gallagher Integrative Therapies Program offers free wellness services, such as acupuncture, yoga and music therapy, for patients with cancer and their loved ones.

 Our Katherine A. Gallagher Integrative Therapies Program offers free wellness services, such as acupuncture, massage, yoga, and music therapy, for patients with cancer.
 Integrative therapies, along with medical management, work with your unique body, mind, and spirit.
-Join us for this free webinar series to learn more about techniques and strategies you can do at home to help you feel your best.
-Current patients, survivors, and caregivers are welcome!

 Meditation can help ease your mind and lessen anxiety in just a few minutes a day.
 Learn the basics including mindful breathing and visualization/guided imagery for relaxation and healing.
+Watch video.

 Elyse R. Park, PhD, MPH (Clinical Psychologist, Associate Director of Survivorship Research, and Director of Behavioral Research for the MGH Benson-Henry Institute for Mind Body Medicine)